I'm A Celebrity 2020 start time – here's when UK-based series will air on ITV

 Here's everything you need to know about the 20th series of I'm A Celebrity...
 Get Me Out of Here!

-Tonight, AJ Pritchard and Jessica Plummer were nominated to take on the “Harmoury” and it looks like viewers will be in for a treat when the pair do their Bushtucker Trial.

-In light of the global pandemic, there were a few I’m A Celebrity changes to ensure the series could go ahead, but so far, so good, according to viewers.
+Tonight’s episode (aired Friday, 27th November) also saw camp rivals Shane Richie and AJ Pritchard earning an impressive 11 stars, filling their campmates’ plates as they put their differences aside to take on a trial together.

+It’s the latest twist in a series which has seen a number of I’m A Celebrity changes to the usual format – not least a relocation from the show’s usual setting in the Australian jungle.

-As the series runs on, we’ve got your ultimate guide to I’m A Celebrity 2020 below.
+As the series continues, stick with us here at RadioTimes.com for your ultimate guide to I’m A Celebrity 2020 .
 Read on for more.

 What time is I’m A Celebrity on tonight?

-I’m A Celebrity continues Monday 23rd November at 9pm on ITV where AJ Pritchard and Jessica Plummer are taking on tonight’s Bushtucker Trial..
+I’m A Celebrity continues Friday 27th November at 9pm on ITV where Shane Richie and AJ Pritchard are taking on tonight’s Bushtucker Trial.

+As well as this, the first I’m A Celebrity elimination will take place tonight.
+It will see one of the 12 celebs leave the competition.

 The show returned on 15th November 2020 for its 20th series with an hour-and-a-half long episode.